What does a Technical Programs Manager do?

 Qualifications

-- Bachelor's degree in Engineering, Computer Science, or a related field.
-Master's degree preferred.
+- Bachelor's degree in Engineering, Computer Science, Business Administration, or a related field.
+A Master's degree is preferred.

-- Minimum of 5-7 years of experience in program management, preferably in a technical environment.
+- Minimum of 5-7 years of experience in technical program management, with a proven track record of successfully managing complex technical programs.

-- Strong leadership and team management skills, with the ability to motivate and inspire teams.
+- Excellent leadership and team management skills, with the ability to motivate and inspire a team.

 Is becoming a Technical Programs Manager a good career path?